-Finnish and Spanish companies have maintained more than 300 bilateral business meetings in Expobiomasa, whose edition of 2019 had a day dedicated to Finland and the celebration of the II Finnish Hispanic Seminary of Biomass, which was inaugurated by the ambassador of this country in Spain, Tiina Jortikka, and the Minister of Economy and Finance of Castilla y León, Carlos Fernández Carriedo.
+Finnish and Spanish companies have maintained more than 300 bilateral business meetings in Expobiomasa, whose 2019 edition had a day dedicated to Finland and the celebration of the II Hispano-Finnish Biomass Seminar, which was inaugurated by the ambassador of this country in Spain, Tiina Jortikka, and the Minister of Economy and Finance of Castilla y León, Carlos Fernández Carriedo.

 In the course of the B2B meetings, Spanish firms have known the business models of the sector in FinlandAs well as most innovative technological advances, with special attention to quality control techniques, the use of chips for thermal use and heat networks.